zenxha/komay-tri3/learnings.md

 ![a](https://files.catbox.moe/o4ee63.png)

 Here's a rundown of how this one works (a lot cleaner)
-- Store every week as an Array inside of an array (this creates a table like 2d array for text displayed, class location, and method name
+- Store every week as an Array inside of an array (this creates a table like 2d array for text displayed, class location, and method name)
 - Iterate through Array to instantiate objects and assign methods
 - Invoke the method from the class that matches user input

 This is obviously much simpler and superior.
-I had used this method of dynamically creating classes in javascript but I never knew that there was a way to create classes with a line of code.
+I had used this method of dynamically creating classes in javascript but I never knew that there was a javaway to create classes with a line of code.
 I'll be using this from now on

-### Intbyreference
+## Week 1 | Queues and Linked Lists
+lol
+## Week 2 | Calculator and RPN
+lol